Biden is first president to mark Indigenous Peoples’ Day

 July was busiest month for illegal border crossings in 21 years, CBP data shows

-Via: 1stwarrior • News & Politics • 15 Comments • one month ago
+Via: 1stwarrior • News & Politics • 15 Comments • 2 months ago

 The number of migrants detained along the Mexico border crossed a new threshold last month, exceeding 200,000 for the first time in 21 years, according to U.S. Customs and Border Protection enforcement data released Thursday.
 Among the 212,672 migrants taken into U.S. custody in July were...